Adubedat/ft_turing/README.md

 Example: `./turing_machine json/is_palindrome.json "110011="`

-Our turing machine is universal because it is able to take an other turing machine as input amd simulate it (`json/universal_tm.json`)
+Our turing machine is universal because it is able to take an other turing machine as input and simulate it (`json/universal_tm.json`)

 We also have a graphical representation of time complexity for any turing machine computation.